 Define Requirements for the Role

 Whether a CTO should be more of a technician or a strategist is something you need to decide.
-Depending on the chosen route, you may or may not require a candidate to have coding abilities, QA & testing experience, an engineering attitude, etc.
+Depending on the chosen route, you may or may not require a candidate to have coding abilities, Quality Assurance (QA) & testing experience, an engineering attitude, etc.

 It would help if you to choose someone who is both technically sound and fluent in business terminology.
 CTOs should approach corporate growth technically and strategically because they are transformative leaders.